Citywide Volunteer Program

-Volunteer opportunities are offered year-round for coaching Scottsdale Bobcats Adaptive sports programs including swimming, track & field, basketball, cheerleading, flag football and bowling.
+Volunteer opportunities are offered year-round for coaching Scottsdale Bobcats Adaptive sports programs including swimming, golf, track & field, basketball, flag football and bowling.
 Those interested will work with individuals of all ages with a range of disabilities.
-Volunteer coaches will be required to commit for an entire 8 week season that includes once-a-week practices along with occasional weekends.
+Volunteer coaches will be required to commit for an entire 8-12 week season that includes once-a-week practices along with occasional weekends.
 In addition to practices, volunteers need to attend a pre-season disability awareness training, complete a series of online training sessions, attend two all-day competitions and join the team for an awards banquet.
 If this sounds like an opportunity that you may be interested in, please call or email us.
 Go Bobcats!